Mrkomir Prvi

-Mrkomir Prvi (Mrkomir The First, also stylized as Mrkomir I.) is a Croatian comedy television series.
-Set in the year 805, the series follows the everyday trails of inhabitants of an Early Middle Ages principality, which is ruled by the title character Mrkomir (Goran Navojec).
+Mrkomir Prvi (Mrkomir the First), also stylized as Mrkomir I., is a Croatian comedy television series.
+Set in 850, the series follows the everyday trails of inhabitants of an Early Middle Ages principality, which is ruled by the title character Mrkomir (Goran Navojec).

 The series' pilot episode was broadcast as a special on 31 December 2020 on HRT 2.
 The first full season premiered on 19 December 2021 on HRT 1.
 The fourth season premiered on 2 October 2024.

 Premise

 It is the year 850, Middle Ages.
 Mrkomir, a Croatian duke who rules the principality, is incredibly ambitious but also foolish, which frequently brings him to ruin.
-Although he is illiterate, he pretends to be literate and relies on Slavomir, who holds several important positions at the palace, including head of the secret service KOA (the Duke's operational agency), advisor, and cupbearer.
+Although he is illiterate, he pretends to be literate and relies on Slavomir, who holds several important positions at the palace, including head of the secret service, named the Duke's Operational Agency (KOA), as well as advisor and cupbearer.
 Slavomir frequently expands his riches and power by taking advantage of his position and Mrkomir's faith in his judgment.
 But Mrkomir's greatest issue is that he is a vassal of the Franks, and he longs for independence so that he can fulfill his lifelong desire of becoming king and turning his principality into a kingdom.